MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-create-appointments-in-a-specific-time-zone-by-using-ews-in-exchange.md

 ---
 title: "Create appointments in a specific time zone by using EWS in Exchange"
 manager: sethgros
-ms.date: 11/16/2014
+ms.date: 02/04/2023
 ms.audience: Developer
 ms.localizationpriority: medium
 ms.assetid: e68aaa27-250e-4170-b099-077a979c127c
-description: "Learn how to create appointments in specific time zones by using the EWS Managed API or EWS in Exchange."
+description: Create appointments in specific time zones by using the EWS Managed API or EWS in Exchange
 ---

 # Create appointments in a specific time zone by using EWS in Exchange

-Learn how to create appointments in specific time zones by using the EWS Managed API or EWS in Exchange.

 When an appointment or meeting is created on an Exchange calendar, the time zone used to specify the start and end times is saved as the creation time zone for the appointment.
 That time zone is also used to [interpret date and time values that do not have an explicit time zone specified](time-zones-and-ews-in-exchange.md), so it is important to understand your options to specify the time zone.

-## Creating appointments in different time zones by using the EWS Managed API
+## Create appointments in different time zones by using the EWS Managed API

 When creating appointments or meetings using the EWS Managed API, you have three options for specifying the time zone:

-- To use the time zone of the computer where your EWS Managed API is executing, do not specify a time zone when creating the [ExchangeService](https://msdn.microsoft.com/library/microsoft.exchange.webservices.data.exchangeservice%28v=exchg.80%29.aspx) object.
+- To use the time zone of the computer where your EWS Managed API is executing, do not specify a time zone when creating the [ExchangeService](/dotnet/api/microsoft.exchange.webservices.data.exchangeservice) object.

 - To use a specific time zone for all date/time properties, including properties when creating a new appointment or meeting, specify a time zone in the constructor for the **ExchangeService** object.

-- To use a different time zone than the one specified in the [ExchangeService.TimeZone](https://msdn.microsoft.com/library/microsoft.exchange.webservices.data.exchangeservice.timezone%28v=exchg.80%29.aspx) property, use the [Appointment.StartTimeZone](https://msdn.microsoft.com/library/microsoft.exchange.webservices.data.appointment.starttimezone%28v=exchg.80%29.aspx) and [Appointment.EndTimeZone](https://msdn.microsoft.com/library/microsoft.exchange.webservices.data.appointment.endtimezone%28v=exchg.80%29.aspx) properties.
+- To use a different time zone than the one specified in the [ExchangeService.TimeZone](/dotnet/api/microsoft.exchange.webservices.data.exchangeservice.timezone) property, use the [Appointment.StartTimeZone](/dotnet/api/microsoft.exchange.webservices.data.appointment.starttimezone) and [Appointment.EndTimeZone](/dotnet/api/microsoft.exchange.webservices.data.appointment.endtimezone) properties.

 > [!NOTE]
-    > The **EndTimeZone** property is only available when the [ExchangeService.RequestedServerVersion](https://msdn.microsoft.com/library/microsoft.exchange.webservices.data.exchangeservicebase.requestedserverversion%28v=exchg.80%29.aspx) property is set to **Exchange2010** or later.
-If it is not available, setting the **StartTimeZone** applies to both the start and end times of the appointment.
+> The **EndTimeZone** property is only available when the [ExchangeService.RequestedServerVersion](https://learn.microsoft.com/dotnet/api/microsoft.exchange.webservices.data.exchangeservicebase.requestedserverversion) property is set to **Exchange2010** or later.
+If it's not available, setting the **StartTimeZone** applies to both the start and end times of the appointment.

 In the following example, the EWS Managed API is used to create three appointments.
 Each appointment is set to start at 1:00 PM two days from now, in an unspecified time zone, and end one hour later.
 The first appointment is created in the client computer's time zone by using default EWS Managed API behavior.
 The second is created in the Central time zone by using the **Appointment.StartTimeZone** and **Appointment.EndTimeZone** properties, in this case we also set the TimeZoneDescription Extended Property to the same value as TimeZone being used.
 The third is created in the Mountain time zone by using the **ExchangeService.TimeZone** property.